-The air quality data will be available in the US EPA Air Quality System (AQS) database based on the state/federal air program's data collection and processing.
+The air quality data will be available in the EPA's AQS database based on the state/federal air program's data collection and processing.
 The AQS database contains ambient air pollution data collected by EPA, state, local, and tribal air pollution control agencies from thousands of monitoring stations (SLAMS).